-Born and raised in Birmingham, Alabama, Sarah recalls watching old classic musical movies with her grandmother who loved the jazz finesse of Billie Holiday and Ella Fitzgerald.
-Her dad, meanwhile plied Sarah with the classic rock of Jimmy Hendrix, Neil Young and Led Zeppelin.
+Born and raised in Birmingham, Alabama, Sarah recalls watching classic musical movies with her grandmother who loved the jazz finesse of Billie Holiday and Ella Fitzgerald.
+Her Dad plied Sarah with classic rock of Jimi Hendrix, Neil Young, and Led Zeppelin.
+Worship and inspirational music also impacted the future singer, especially as a young child singing along with her mother and sister in the car.
+Sarah was also heavily involved in acting and musical theater.
 The end result was “all kinds of music at a young age that I came to respect and love,” she says.

 Later in college, she befriended a fellow student who told her about a television show called The Voice.
 One of the most impressive finalists on the show, Sarah made it to top six in 2013.
 Since then, she’s been hard at work, signing with song-licensing company, Cutting Edge Group for a couple of her most recent un-released songs, and has been co-writing with film composer Deborah Lurie (Safe Have, Footloose, Dear John), Scott Smith (The Revenant, World War Z), and Lucas Cantor (Hunger Games, music for the Olympics).
 Also, a film producer, Marty Bowen has been a big part and support of Sarah’s career.
 Sarah and her band started off their tour opening up for the band The White Buffalo (Sons of Anarchy, Longmire), and were on tour last year for almost 9 months and are continuing more shows in the future.
 The band has its main players and this year has added a horn section; completing the band with 7 members.

 One of Sarah’s biggest pursuits is to sing for film and television.
 Ever since she was 12 years old and heard Lisa Gerrard’s voice on The Gladiator she always knew that was one of her life missions.
 Sarah writes and records daily all different genre’s of music towards film and television.